shoaibhassancs/crime-data-analysis-and-hotspot-detection/README.md

 ---

 ## 📂 Dataset Description
-Each record in the dataset represents a single crime incident.
+Each record in the dataset represents a single reported crime incident in Karachi.
+The dataset, karachi_crime_2020_2025, is obtained from Kaggle and covers crimes reported between 2020 and 2025.
+It captures spatial, temporal, and severity information of various crime incidents, suitable for academic purposes, exploratory data analysis, and predictive modeling.

-### Attributes Used
+## 🧾 Features Used
-- **Crime_Type**: Type of crime (e.g., theft, assault, burglary)
-- **Location**: Area or zone where the crime occurred
+**Incident Type:** Type of crime (e.g., theft, robbery, assault) **Geographical Location:** Area where the incident occurred (town, subdivision, latitude, longitude) **Temporal Attributes:**
-- **Time**: Hour of the incident
+Date of occurrence
+Time of occurrence (hour)
-- **Day**: Day of the week
+Day of the week
-- **Severity**: Level of crime severity (Low / High)

-📌 *The dataset can be sourced from open government crime datasets or simulated for academic purposes.*
+**Severity Score:** Numeric score representing the seriousness of the crime **Zone Indicators:** Binary flags representing crime zones (Red, Orange, Yellow, Green, White) **Priority & Rank Metrics:**
+Town priority rank
+Subdivision priority rank
+Overall crime rank

 ---

-## 🧹 Data Preprocessing
+## 🧹 Data Preprocessing & Feature Engineering
-Before applying data mining techniques, the following preprocessing steps are performed:
+Before analysis and modeling, the following preprocessing steps are applied:

-- Handling missing values
+**Data cleaning:** Handling missing or invalid values and removing duplicate records.
-- Encoding categorical variables (Crime_Type, Location, Day)
-- Feature scaling for numerical attributes
-- Feature engineering:
-  - Peak vs off-peak hours
-  - Weekday vs weekend
+**Data type optimization:** Converting date fields to datetime format, casting categorical attributes to categorical type.
+**Categorical feature encoding:** Encoding incident type, location, and temporal categories for machine learning models.
+**Numerical feature processing:** Scaling and normalization of numeric attributes (e.g., severity score, priority ranks).
+**Feature engineering:** Deriving temporal features from the date column (year, month, day of the week, peak/off-peak hours, weekend/weekday), and creating binary zone indicators for hotspot analysis.

-These steps ensure data quality and improve model performance.
+These steps ensure data consistency, realism in synthetic patterns, and improved performance of crime pattern analysis and hotspot detection models.

 ---